 What are the subtle ways in which the lady manages to deceive Horace Danby into thinking she is the lady of the house?
 Why doesn’t Horace suspect that something is wrong?

 The young woman’s confident walk, the way she touched up her make-up, her familiarity with the dog Sherry and the easy way in which she picked a cigarette from the right place are some of the subtle ways in which she managed to deceive Horace Danby to believe that she was the lady of the house.
 Horace was frightened and could not think properly.
 As a result, he didn’t suspect that she was trying to trick him into breaking open the safe for her.

 “Horace Danby was good and respectable — but not completely honest”.
 Why do you think this description is apt for Horace?
 Why can’t he be categorised as a typical thief?

 Horace was a robber who would steal once in a year to buy rare and expensive books.
-He wasn’t a regular thief who robbed to meet ends meet.
+He wasn’t a regular thief who robbed to make ends meet.
 He made locks and had two helpers who helped him in his successful business.
-Nonetheless, a crime however small or big it may be, no matter how it is done, calls for punishment.
-Therefore, an act of theft is also a crime, no matter how well-behaved a thief is, he is bound to face punishment.
+Nonetheless, a crime, however small or big it may be, no matter how it is done, calls for punishment.
+Therefore, an act of theft is also a crime; no matter how well-behaved a thief is, he is bound to face punishment.
 Horace was one of this kind and he couldn’t be categorized as a typical thief or a regular offender like other thieves who robbed to feed themselves or their families.
 Horace’s motive behind a yearly robbery was merely to steal a big safe with proper planning that would last him for twelve months so that he could secretly buy the books he loved through an agent.